nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Since this is a potentially destructive action, a confirmation would be shown
 > before the tasks are removed.

+#### Switch to a different task list: `switchlist`
+Switches to a different task list.<br>

+Format: `switchlist FILENAME`

+> If the file does not exist, then TaSc will assume that you want to create a new
+> task list, and will create an empty file for you automatically.

 #### Relocate the data storage location: `relocate`
 Designates a new data storage location.<br>